 During the academic year, faculty do more than teach courses; they also run their research labs.
 To keep the research programs active, the labs are primarily staffed by undergraduate research assistants.

 If you are interested in doing research during the academic year, you must first contact a member of the faculty and arrange to work in his or her laboratory.
-Students conducting research enroll in one unit of Biology 403 and are expected to work in the laboratory 10 hours during each week of the semester.
-Course credit can be applied to the Biology major: two semesters of Biology 403 count as one upper division laboratory course in Biology.
-Alternatively, Biology 403 can be taken as an elective.
-Please keep in mind that you can receive course credit for more than two semesters of Biology 403.
+Sophomores or juniors conducting research enroll in one credit of BIOL 403 and should expect to work in the laboratory 10 hours during each week of the semester.
+Seniors conducting research enroll in BIOL 400 Senior Research, two semesters of which can be used to satisfy the senior capstone requirement, and should similarly expect to work 10 hours per week in the laboratory.

 If you decide to work in a research lab during the academic year, there are a few things to keep in mind: